RafaelVidaurre/angular-permission/README.md

 TODOS:
 -----
-- Passing state parameters on redirect and/or broadcasting events to allow better control and customization
+Help fill this list with your feature requests
+- More powerful redirection to allow passing state parameters and other useful stuff ui-router provides.
+Ideas anyone?
+- Inheritance (example: 'admin' inherits from 'user')
+- Role validation caching?

 Contribute
 ==========